learningequality/studio-docs/docs/make_inclusive_content.rst

 Best Practices for Creation of Inclusive Learning Content
 #########################################################

-Kolibri strives to be a platform that is not only itself accessible, but also enables content curators to add and create accessible content on Kolibri Studio.
-We recommend you implement the best practices in this document and from other resources, and should you encounter platform issues that you believe might affect your ability to provide accessible content, please contact us at inclusion@learningequality.org.
+Kolibri strives to be a platform that is not only itself accessible, but also enables content curators to add and create accessible content to channels in Kolibri Studio.
+We recommend you implement the best practices in this document, or combine them with other resources you might already be familiar with.
+Should you encounter platform issues that you believe might affect your ability to provide accessible content, please contact us at inclusion@learningequality.org.
 We welcome comments and questions.

 Learners with Diverse Needs